mhusman123/Ecommerce-Website-Using-React/README.md

-# PrimeBrothers — E‑Commerce Website
+# E Commerce Website Using JavaScript

-An ecommerce website built with React.js.
+PrimeBrothers is a simple, responsive ecommerce frontend built with JavaScript (React) and Bootstrap.
+It showcases product listings, product detail pages, cart management, and a checkout flow powered by the Fake Store API.
+The UI is clean, mobile-friendly, and easy to extend or integrate with a real backend.

 ## Demo